umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Block-List-Editor/index.md

 To make this work you will need to create a Partial View for each block, named by the alias of the ElementType thats begin used as Content Model.
 These partial views must be placed in this folder: `Views/Partials/BlockList/Components/`.
+Example: `Views/Partials/BlockList/Components/MyElementTypeAliasOfContent.cshtml`

 A Partial View will receive the model of `Umbraco.Core.Models.Blocks.BlockListItem`.
 This gives you the option to access properties of the Content and Settings section of your Block.

-In the following exmalpe please note that the `ElementTypeAliasOfContent`and `ElementTypeAliasOfSettings` should corrospond with the selected ElementType Alias for the given model in your case.
+In the following example please note that the `MyElementTypeAliasOfContent`and `MyElementTypeAliasOfSettings` should corrospond with the selected ElementType Alias for the given model in your case.

 Example: